 /en/index.xml instead, so I need to redirect

 Google has provided several tools to help you know more information about your website.
-For example, Google Analytics can collect visitor statistics and give speed suggestions to your website.
+For example, Google Analytics can collect visitor statistics and give speed suggestions for your website.
 Google Webmasters can show you the broken links it finds.
 I use these tools frequently by myself.

 I firmly believe in the value of writing.
 Over the years, I have written more than 1000 posts in Chinese and English.
 Some are long, and most are short.
 The total size of these text files is about 5 Mb.
 In retrospect, most posts are probably not valuable to general readers (some are random thoughts, and some are my rants), but I feel I benefitted a lot from writing in two aspects:

 If I sit down and focus on writing a small topic for a while, I often feel my thoughts will become clearer.
 A major difference between writing and talking is that you can always reorganize things and revise them when writing.
 I do not think writing on social media counts.
 140 characters may well be thoughtful, but I feel there is so much chaos there.
 It is hard to lay out systematic thoughts only through short messages, and these quick messages are often quickly forgotten.